AShifter/WaterBot/README.md

 module.exports.help =
 {
 	name: "COMMAND_NAME_HERE",
-	args: "ARGS_LIST_HERE",
-    notes: "COMMAND_DESCRIPTION_HERE",
-    category: 'COMMAND_CATEGORY_HERE'
 }
 ```

 Simply fill out the top "section" with all of your code and the bottom with metadata.
 Assuming the file is in the correct directory and has no errors, it should load and should work just fine.

-If you're using a PJS public command, it **should** be drag-and-drop, but may lack some WaterBot Specific features (like global embed colors) without modifiaction.
+If you're using a PJS public command, it **is not** drag-and-drop.
+To save space, the handler does not give you args.
+You need to make them yourself via the message string.

-Many of the modules in WaterBot were graciously provided by Richard Moch, the only developer of the excellent PrecipitationJS Discord bot.
+Many of the modules in WaterBot (and thus Mini) were graciously provided by Richard Moch, the only developer of the excellent PrecipitationJS Discord bot.
 Thanks mate! :P

 I will be adding more info here soon, but for now, have fun!